microsoft/WhatTheHack/xxx-AzureLoadTesting/Student/Challenge-05.md

 ## Description

 Review your load test results to see where there are potential bottlenecks in your application.
-If needed, perform additional tests with different settings to help identiy any bottlenecks.
-Once you have identified one or more bottlnecks, see how you could resolve the bottleneck and show that the fix resolved the issue.
+If needed, perform additional tests with different settings to help identity any bottlenecks.
+Once you have identified one or more bottlenecks, see how you could resolve the bottleneck and show that the fix resolved the issue.

 ## Success Criteria